MONTHLY LECTURE MEETINGS

 The Pre-Columbian Society of Washington, D.C., hosts monthly illustrated presentations by professionals in the fields of archaeology, art history, anthropology, history, linguistics, museum curatorship, and related areas.
 Meetings are held at the historic Charles Sumner School Museum and Archives and, generally, are the first Friday of every month.
 Light refreshments begin at 6:45 pm, followed at 7:15 pm by hour-long talks and question-and-answer sessions.

 All meetings are free and open to the public.
-Following these talks, Society members and guests are welcome to join speakers for a relaxing dinner and further discussion at a nearby restaurant.
+Following these talks, Society members and guests are welcome to join speakers for a relaxing dinner and lively discussion at a nearby restaurant.

-Here is a sampling of recent talks presented at our monthly meetings.
+Here is a sampling of recent talks presented at our monthly lecture meetings.

 - Creating Communal Spaces: Ritual Practice at Early Platform Mounds in the Deep South by Megan Kassabaum, University of Pennsylvania